I’m Dr. Lauren Gould

 PROFESSIONAL EXPERIENCE

-I’m a Licensed Health Psychologist specializing in the management of chronic medical conditions, including hypermobile Ehlers-Danlos syndrome (hEDS)/hypermobility spectrum disorder (HSD), mast cell activation syndrome (MCAS), and dysautonomia (including postural orthostatic tachycardia syndrome/POTS), among others.
+I’m a Licensed Health Psychologist specializing in the management of chronic medical conditions.
+My primary clinical interests include mast cell activation syndrome (MCAS), dysautonomia (including postural orthostatic tachycardia syndrome/POTS), Ehlers-Danlos syndrome (EDS)/hypermobility spectrum disorder (HSD), and related concerns.

-Before founding Neurenity, I spent 2 years at Johns Hopkins University School of Medicine/Kennedy Krieger Institute in Baltimore, Maryland to complete my 5th year pre-doctoral internship training as well as post-doctoral fellowship.
+Before founding Neurenity, I spent 2 years as a clinician at Johns Hopkins University School of Medicine/Kennedy Krieger Institute in Baltimore, Maryland to complete my 5th year pre-doctoral internship as well as post-doctoral fellowship.

-While there, I worked with many adolescents and young adults diagnosed with POTS and other forms of orthostatic intolerance (OI), hEDS/HSD, MCAS, long COVID, myalgic encephalomyelitis (ME), sleep disorders, chronic pain, epilepsy, and migraine, among others.
+While there, I worked with many adolescents and young adults diagnosed with POTS and other forms of orthostatic intolerance (OI), hEDS/HSD, MCAS, long COVID, myalgic encephalomyelitis (ME), sleep disorders, chronic pain, epilepsy, and migraine, among other concerns.

-I also provided consultation for patients admitted for acute medical problems at Johns Hopkins Children’s Center, as well as across subspecialty clinics, including the POTS Clinic, Neurology Sleep Clinic, and Pain Clinic, and for patients with brain injury, spinal cord injury, and chronic pain in the Rehabilitation Unit.
-As a Post-Doctoral Fellow, I was a clinician and team member of the POTS Clinic and Concussion Clinic.
+I also provided consultation for patients admitted for acute medical problems at Johns Hopkins Children’s Center, across subspecialty clinics including the POTS Clinic and Pain Clinic, and for patients with brain injury, spinal cord injury, and chronic pain in the Rehabilitation Unit.
+As a Post-Doctoral Fellow, I was a provider and team member of the POTS Clinic and Concussion Clinic.

-Prior to that, I spent 4 years at Nova Southeastern University (NSU) in Fort Lauderdale, Florida where I earned my Master’s degree (MS) and Doctorate (PsyD) in Clinical Psychology, with a concentration in Clinical Health Psychology.
+Prior to that, I spent 4 years at Nova Southeastern University (NSU) in Fort Lauderdale, Florida where I earned my Doctorate in Clinical Psychology (PsyD) with a Concentration in Health and my Master’s (MS) along the way.
 I received extensive education in anatomy and physiology, organ system performance, neurobiology, pharmacology, chronic illness management, pediatrics, chronic pain management, and behavioral assessment and intervention for medical patients.

-As a doctoral student, I completed clinical practica training as a member of the heart and kidney transplant teams at Joe DiMaggio Children’s Hospital, in neuropsychological evaluation, in child and adolescent post-traumatic stress, and at a private practice in Miami, Florida.
-I was also a teaching assistant for NSU’s College of Dental Medicine for two consecutive years.
+As a doctoral student, I completed clinical practica training as a clinician and member of the heart and kidney transplant teams at Joe DiMaggio Children’s Hospital, in neuropsychological evaluation, in child and adolescent post-traumatic stress, and at a private practice in Miami, Florida.
+I was also a teaching assistant/lecturer for NSU’s College of Dental Medicine for two semesters.
 My dissertation (directed study) focused on pediatric food-induced anaphylaxis and health-related quality of life.

 SUPPORTIVE NEWSLETTER